Mataasnakahoy: Barangays

-Mataasnakahoy is politically subdivided into 16 barangays.
+Mataasnakahoy is politically subdivided into 16 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, Mataasnakahoy had a population of 30,621.
 The population density was sigfig 30,621/22.10.

 Religion

 The townsfolk are predominantly Roman Catholic, with minorities belonging to other religious groups like the Iglesia ni Cristo, United Methodist Church, Baptist denominations, Jehovah's Witnesses, Jesus is Lord Church and Members Church of God International.

 Economy

 Its economy is primarily agricultural with coffee, coconut and banana as the major crops.
 Fish culture, with milkfish and tilapia being the major culture species, is also practiced in the coastal barangays of Nangkaan, Lumang Lipa and Kinalaglagan.
 Piggery and poultry farms from backyard to large scale operation represent a big part of the town's economy.
 Supporting the town's agribusiness are two feed mills namely, MAGICORP and AICOM.

 Several banks (Mataasnakahoy Rural Bank, Lipa Development Bank, Savings and Loan Association of Mataasnakahoy) serve the townspeople.
 Small businesses like stores and groceries abound and the town center has a flea market (talipapa or tiangge) where fresh fish, meat and vegetables are available daily and a pharmacy, Generika Drugstore.
 Several small garment factories partly fuel the town's business activity.
-Telephone service and internet access are already available.
+Telephone service and internet access are available.